 in their potential career journey and plan the

 development of their own personal skills to

 |The Skills Reflection Award (Progression)||Year 11||Pupils reflect on their personal and character development throughout their school life and

 focus on the benefits that this will give them

 Through 10 hours of teaching time learners will create an effective portfolio of their abilities, providing evidence of their progression while developing character and personal skills.

 Pioneer schools across the country have been involved in piloting the Personal Skills Programme during 2019/2020.
 To find out more about how North Bromsgrove School (one of our pioneer schools) are delivering the Personal Skills Programme click here.

 If you’d like to sign up for the Personal Skills Programme click here.

 Alternatively, if you’d like to receive more information about PSP or the awards which it contains, complete this form and we’ll ensure that you’re kept up to date.

 The Personal Skills Programme is an innovative approach to developing skills in young people that helps them to realise their potential.
-To find out more, register for one of our upcoming update briefings on character education for school senior leaders (link below).
+To find out more, please click on the links below for case studies, further information and to sign up to deliver the programme.